Ebara Corporation

 Ebara Corporation is a publicly traded manufacturing company based in Tokyo, Japan which makes environmental and industrial machinery such as pumps and turbines.
 It is the owner of the Elliott Company in the United States and Sumoto S.r.l. in Italy.
+Ebara also operates through its "WaterKiosk" partnership to supply clean drinking water in Kenya.

+Organization

 Ebara is divided into three main divisions: